jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0052/index.md

 1380 FOR K=14 TO 22:LOCATE K,30:PRINT STRING$(45,32):NEXT K
 1390 RETURN
 1395 REM
-1400 REMUndelete File
+1400 REM	Undelete File
 1401 REM
 1402 REM   This routine allows the user to undelete a deleted file.
-1403 REM   The size of the file is obtained from the directory and the 1404 REM   necessary number of sectors are checked following the first 1405 REM   sector of the file.If none of the sectors following the 1406 REM   the first sector are allocated, the program assumes those 1407 REM   are the sectors belonging to the deleted program.
+1403 REM   The size of the file is obtained from the directory and the 1404 REM   necessary number of sectors are checked following the first 1405 REM   sector of the file.
+If none of the sectors following the 1406 REM   the first sector are allocated, the program assumes those 1407 REM   are the sectors belonging to the deleted program.
 Otherwise, 1408 REM   it will not undelete the file!